BarsMonster/Voron-V0-dual-rail-mini-aftersherpa/README.md

-# Voron V0 - dual rail mod for mini-aftersherpa
+# Voron V0 - dual rail mod for Mini-AfterSherpa
+One of the limitations on the path to better print quality, higher accelerations, less ringing is rigidigy of the printer.
+Weakest poin in Voron V0 is arguably X-rail carriage.
 I believe that dual MGN7 offers more rigidigy / less play than even single MGN9 rail.
 I tried 3 different single MGN7 rails with medium preload from different suppliers and was never satisfied with hotend wiggle.
+This mod dramatically increases rigidity, so that on resonance tower I no longer see any ringing even without input shaping (=sharper, faster, higher quality prints).

-Original dual rail mod by [@camerony](https://github.com/camerony) (https://github.com/camerony/VoronCustom/tree/main/V0.1_Dual_X_Rail_Carriage) is not compatible with mini-aftersherpa - as it lowers mount point too much, so extruder would collide on the X bracket (unless you install it backwards which will severely limit Y travel range).
+Original dual rail mod by [@camerony](https://github.com/camerony) (https://github.com/camerony/VoronCustom/tree/main/V0.1_Dual_X_Rail_Carriage) is not compatible with Mini-AfterSherpa (https://github.com/PrintersForAnts/Mini-AfterSherpa) - as it lowers mount point too much, so extruder would collide on the X bracket (unless you install it backwards which will severely limit Y travel range).

 In this mod - bracked is redesigned, mount points are shifted up 2mm.
 As rigidigy of dual rail is much higher than needed - feel free to reduce infill to 20% and perimeters to 3 in the bracket if you want to save ~1g.